gennachiaro/phd_proposal/manuscript.md

 ## Approach

 Sampling horizons for this project were chosen to (1) span the full duration of ignimbrite emplacement, (2) represent key lithologies based on observed textural variations and bulk rock geochemistry, and (3) reflect features within the section that might relate to possible time gaps (Fig. 5).
+These locations were identified from stratigraphic logs in Willcock et al. (2013) which characterize observed changes in volcanic lithofacies.
+I also utilized work detailing the stratigraphic variation of bulk rock compositions and crystal contents from Willcock et al. (2015) to inform my sampling strategy.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/74671934-cebf0180-5171-11ea-9d75-437d162ebe0b.png" width="90%"></p>